dergigi/dergigi.github.io/contact.md

 and building a future worth having.

 If you want to talk about these things, feel free to reach out to me.
-Or just [follow along][twitter] for the ride.
+Or just [follow along][nostr] for the ride.
 That's perfectly fine too.

 Hope to see you around, \\
 Gigi